 We deal mainly with Native American Indian artists located in New Mexico and Arizona (the heart of Navajo, Hopi, Santo Domingo, Apache and Zuni country) and South Dakota (Oglala Lakota).
 In many cases, we purchase directly from the artists themselves.
 Buying in person allows us not only to confirm authenticity, but also to hand select the finest pieces, the best stones, and to learn interesting details about the people who make the jewelry.

 The items in our store are either hallmarked / signed authentic Native American Indian Made pieces OR unsigned / unmarked pieces.
-Prior to 1950 hallmarks were not commonly used.
-The unsigned pieces in our "Pawn Shop" are most likely Indian made but by law cannot be listed as such since their exact origin cannot be proven.
+Prior to 1950 hallmarks were not commonly used (read about hallmarks.).
+The unsigned pieces in our "Vintage Shop" are most likely Indian made but by law cannot be listed as such since their exact origin cannot be proven.
 We will designate authenticity status on each individual item page.

 Jewelry that is Native American style but is made by craftsmen that are not Native Americans cannot be called Native American or Indian.
 Yet it often is!
 These knockoffs hurt Native American artists and legitimate sellers because of the low prices charged for the fakes.